 Selecting a paint color for your living room is no easy decision.
-It's a room full of contradictions—you use it for socializing, drinking, and eating, but you also look to it for a place of respite, relaxation, and a stomping ground for a lazy Sunday.
-So, clearly, not just any shade will do.
-If you find gray to be too plain, maybe a bold blue will fit your vibe?
-Or even a playful pink.
-But don't write off classic colors yet either.
+It's a room full of contradictions—you use it for socializing, drinking, and eating, but it's also a place of respite and relaxation, a stomping ground for a lazy Sunday.
+So clearly, not just any shade will do.
+If you find gray to be too plain, maybe a bold blue will fit your vibe or even a playful pink.
+However, don't write off classic colors just yet.

 Sherwin-Williams Gossamer Veil

 "This is a perfect fusion of a light, foggy gray with a tan base.
 It is a soft and fluid transition for any rooms that incorporate grays and browns," says interior designer DuVäl Reynolds.
 "We use this color often when we’re designing for larger applications–like where large foyers and hallways meet.
 It’s the most flexible color foundation to use for any new space."
 Gossamer Veil is such a winner in his book that Reynolds ended up painting the first and second floors of his own house in this exact hue.

 Farrow & Ball Pink Ground

 Neutral is not synonymous with bland, especially when you opt for something like pink.
 "I've recently come to accept that I love pinks more than I used to admit.
 But the truth is, pinks—soft shades, in particular—have always been of my go-to 'neutrals' for family and living rooms," admits Boston-based interior designer Liz Caan, who often gravitates towards Farrow & Ball's Pink Ground.
 "It’s soft and serene, with the same calming qualities of a good white but with more low-key drama (which I think a living room always calls for)."

 When it comes to picking complementary shades, Caan recommends saturated reds and dark emerald greens.